 For anyone who is terminally ill and not expected to live more than six months, there is a special fast-track PIP claim procedure called Special Rules for Terminally Ill.

 The UK Government Welfare Reform Act defines someone who is terminally ill as ”suffering from a progressive disease, and death in consequence of that disease can reasonably be expected within six months.”

 We understand this is a very stressful and challenging time for any individual and for their family and friends.
 Both DWP and our staff will try to simplify and ease the process for PIP cases of this kind.

 People who meet the criteria for claiming under the ‘Special Rules’ for terminally ill people:

 - Don’t have to complete a ‘How your disability affects you’ form

-- Don’t need a face-to-face consultation
+- Don’t need a consultation

 - Are guaranteed to receive enhanced rate of the daily living component of PIP